bmcglauser/bmcglauser/README.md

 ### What I'm up to:

-🔬 I’m currently working on [Bookmooch Go](https://github.com/bmcglauser/bookmooch-go) by building up test coverage
+🔬 I’m currently working on test coverage for [Bookmooch Go](https://github.com/bmcglauser/bookmooch-go)

 🌱 I’m currently learning Ruby on Rails